Daniel-KM/Omeka-plugin-ArchiveRepertory/README.md

 "inline" (default if no confirmation), "attachment" (always when a confirmation is needed), "size", "image" or "image-size", according to your needs.
 The file type is "original" by default, but other ones (fullsize...) can be used.
-Note that if a confirmation is needed, the site may be unusable.
+Note that if a confirmation is needed for fullsize images, the site may be unusable.

 Warning